 - The company has provided accurate information regarding the number of employees and salaries in its application and undertakes to update this information in the first quarter of each year.

-- The company must have prepared at least one annual report without any serious remarks in its auditor’s report or opinions from authorized accounting consultants in the latest financial year.
+- The company must have prepared at least one annual report without any serious remarks in its auditor’s report or opinions from authorised accounting consultants in the latest financial year.

 - The company and its representatives undertake: